WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Resistor_Lab/index.md

 In this lab, we'll use a multimeter to measure resistance of different resistor combinations.
 A multimeter is a must-have tool for hardware developers.
 A decent multimeter doesn't cost very much, usually less than USD$20, but when purchasing one, I recommend finding one with the following features:

 * **Auto-Ranging** - An auto-ranging multimeter simplifies reading values by not requiring you to set the approximate range of reading.
-So if when reading resistance, it's just one setting, without having to know the amount of resistance that's being measured.
+So when reading resistance, it's just one setting, without having to know the amount of resistance that's being measured.
-* **Small** - There's little need for a multimeter to be large, and pocket sized multimeters are much easier to carry around.
+* **Small** - There's little need for a multimeter to be large, and pocket-sized multimeters are much easier to carry around.
 * **Digital** - Analog (those with a physical gauge) multimeters are nice because they can more effectively show change, but I find that digital multimeters (those with an LCD screen) are much easier to read and use.

 As a bonus feature, you might consider getting a multimeter that does _transistor testing_.
 We'll cover transistors in more detail later, but a transistor tester will identify the legs (pins) on a transistor and also tell you if it's functional.